AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/room-management.md

 ---
 # Room Management {#room-management}

 Interactive Webinar rooms powered by Adobe Connect are designed to facilitate engaging and collaborative online events.
-These webinars store a quantity of content and recordings in webinar rooms created by authorized organization members.
-As a member with the right to create a room, you can access and manage them from a centralized place.
+These webinars store content and recordings created and used during the webinar.
+As a member with the right to create a room, you can access and manage them from a central location.

+>[!NOTE]
+>
+>You can only access the rooms you created for a webinar and not rooms of other members in your organization.

 ## Manage and access Rooms and Recordings {#manage-and-access-rooms-and-recordings}